adamnemecek/SwiftMIDI/README.md

 # SwiftMIDI
-Extensions to CoreMIDI API for swift.
+### Extensions to CoreMIDI API for swift.

-I wrote some simple c-functions to extend the existing CoreMIDI APi for swift.
+Some simple c-functions to extend the existing CoreMIDI APi for swift.

 These simple extensions make it possible to do the following three things in swift: